docker-hy/docker-hy.github.io/data/part-3/section-2.md

 The earlier example still uses the old GitHub naming convention and calls the main branch _master_.

-Some of the action that the above example uses are a bit outdated, so go throug the documentation
+Some of the actions that the above example uses are a bit outdated, so go through the documentation

 - [actions/checkout](https://github.com/actions/checkout)
 - [docker/login-action](https://github.com/docker/login-action)